OSU-Open-Data-Platform/open-data-platform/README.md

 ## how do i run the site?

+1. install dependencies
-1. clone this repository
+1. clone this repository with the `--recurse-submodules` flag
-2. TODO ddev stuff
+1. `git submodule update --init` seems necessary to get the frontend
+1. `ddev composer install`
+1. `ddev launch`

+mabe:
+1. `ddev dkan-site-install`
+mistakes:
+1. `ddev drush site:install`

 ## TODO